 Photo: आशीष_भटनागर / Wikimedia Commons

-Brahma Sarovar is beautiful in Kurukshetra.
+Brahma Sarovar is beautiful lake in Kurukshetra.
 This lake is dedicated to Lord Brahma.
 It is believed that Brahma created the universe from this place.
-There are many temples in the vicinity which are of immense importance.
+There are many temples in the vicinity which are of immense significance.
 Visitors shall also visit Birla Gita Mandir and Baba Nath Haveli.
+This serene lake is one of the must visit Kurukshetra tourist places for devotees.
 Many migratory birds fly to Brahma Sarovar in winter making bird-watching activity an ideal thing to witness.
-The place is visited by devotees from borders and beyond.

 Location: Brahma Sarovar, Kurukshetra, Haryana